ShubhayuGhosh/Alzheimers-ML-Project/README.md

 # Project: Alzheimer's Disease Classification (ML)

-This is a simple machine learning project using a publicly available dataset from Kaggle to classify Alzheimer’s Disease vs. Mild Cognitive Impairment vs. Healthy.
-It’s aimed at beginners and focuses on reproducibility and transparency, taking lessons from past failed ML cohorts.
+This project aims to build an interpretable, multimodal ML pipeline for predicting when cognitively normal or mildly impaired individuals will convert to Alzheimer’s Disease (AD), using real-world longitudinal cohort data (NACC, ADNI).
+We combine clinical, MRI-based, and genetic features to model time-to-conversion, focusing on transparent methods that support both publication and clinical deployment.

 # Goal:
-Train and evaluate basic ML models (like logistic regression and random forests) while documenting every step: from data cleaning to evaluation.
+	•	Build and benchmark survival models (e.g., Cox Proportional Hazards, Random Survival Forest, XGBoost Survival) to predict conversion from CN/MCI to AD.
+	•	Integrate explainability tools like SHAP to provide model transparency at individual and group levels.
+	•	Evaluate models on external cohorts to ensure generalizability.
+	•	Prototype a clinician-friendly Streamlit dashboard to visualize patient risk and feature contributions.
+	•	Contribute toward a publishable, reproducible ML workflow with real translational potential.

 # Setup

-Clone the repo
+1. Clone the repo
 git clone https://github.com/your-username/Alzheimers-ML-Project.git

-Install Python dependencies
-pip install -r requirements.txt
+2. Install Python dependencies pip install -r requirements.txt

-Download dataset from Kaggle and place in data/ folder.

-Run notebooks or scripts in order.
+3. Prepare the dataset
+	•	Request and download NACC or ADNI data (not hosted here due to license).
+	•	Use our data/cleaning/ scripts to transform raw tables into features.csv.

+4. Run Notebooks

 # Contributing

+We welcome contributions, especially from those passionate about medical ML or longitudinal modeling.
-Fork this repo and create a new branch
+	1. Fork the repo and create a feature branch

-Update notebooks or scripts

-Fill out the correct failure log (EDA, preprocessing, etc.)
+	2. Work on specific tasks (feature engineering, modeling, dashboard)
+	3. Document your changes & include a “Failure Log” comment block if needed

-Open a pull request using the template
+	4. Submit a Pull Request using our template

-(More details in CONTRIBUTING.MD)
+📄 See CONTRIBUTING.md for detailed collaboration guidelines

 # License
 This project is licensed under the MIT License.

 # Contact
-For questions, reach out to Shubhayu Ghosh at: shubhayughosh10@gmail.com
+For questions or collaboration proposals, reach out to:
+Shubhayu Ghosh → shubhayughosh10@gmail.com
+Or open a GitHub issue.